 Requirement.
-Complete Schedule K if you answered "Yes" to question 4b in Part III of Schedule A (Form 990 or 990-EZ), or if you are a fund manager of a sponsoring organization who agreed to the making of a taxable distribution knowing that it was a taxable distribution.
+Complete Schedule K if you answered "Yes" to question 9a in Part V of Form 990, or if you are a fund manager of a sponsoring organization who agreed to the making of a taxable distribution knowing that it was a taxable distribution.
 Report each taxable distribution separately.
 These terms are discussed below.